 In the 1990's, Anders Ericsson studied experts to explore what made some people excel.
 Findings showed a positive correlation between the amount of deliberate practice (activities that require a high level of concentration and aren't necessarily inherently fun) and skill level.

-But what should that practice look like?
-Is it better to have a long, deep dive into word problem or do short bursts of practice do more for long-term understanding?
+But what should that practice look like for students who struggle with word problems?
+Is it better to have a deep dive into story problems, or do short bursts of practice do more for long-term understanding?

 We can look at Ebbinghaus' work on memory & retention to answer that.
 He found spacing practice over time decreased the number of exposures needed.
 In other words, small amounts of practice over several days, weeks, or even months actually means you need LESS practice than if you try to cram it all in at once.